 An argument can be made that pain-seeking behavior is a form of “self-medication” in cases of abuse or stress, where it offers a short-term burst of relief and ensures the release of endorphins for comparatively “little” harm, such as a minor cut or short pinch with a safety pin.

 Depression is another common thread between thoughts of suicidality and self-harm.
-Low mood and lack of joy in depression can be accompanied by feelings of guilt and worthlessness.
+Feelings of guilt and worthlessness can accompany low mood and lack of joy in depression.
 In these cases, self-harm can be a way to “feel” something or a way to seek out physical punishment without resorting to suicide.

 Because self harm in teens comes in many shapes and forms, there are many signs a parent or friend should watch out for.
 Some of the behavioral signs are important to keep in mind but not necessarily critical – a teen might self-harm regularly while appearing chipper and “normal.”
 Some common signs of self-harm include: